EmilyMeuer/zam/README.md

 ## Overview/Philosophy

-Zam provides a small toolset that supplements and encourages vanilla js development.
+A small toolset that simplifies DOM traversal, event handling, and Ajax.

-This project was created with one goal in mind — to stay as raw as possible.
+This library was created with one goal in mind — to stay as vanilla as possible.

 ## Import